Optical quality Iceland spar calcite with box carved by Leif Karlsen. Rhomb 65x45x35 mm Photo: E. Skalwold |

 The top left crystal is the basal form and is shaped like a hexagon.
 Light behaves as the ordinary ray ω and travels along the c-axis straight out of the screen at you.
 The light remains unpolarized, does not break into two rays and therefore you don't see a double image.

 In the long prism form on the right, the c-axis is parallel to your screen and light is passing through the crystal perpendicular to the c-axis - that is straight out of your screen at you again.
-Even though the light travels along two seperate vibration directions in this orientation, the classic double refraction does not occur.
+Even though the light travels along two seperate vibration directions in this orientation, the classic doubling effect does not occur.
 In reality the light entering the crystal becomes two rays traveling at different speeds.
 The single image below the crystal becomes two which are aligned one on top of the other - appearing as a single image.

 Because of its perfect cleavage, calcite is most often found as a rhombohedron.
 Light entering the crystal perpendicular to the face of the crystal ("normal") is neither parallel nor perpendicular to the optic axis as described in the crystals above.
 In the rhomb doubling occurs; that is, two images are produced as described below.